 After the grantors’ deaths, the trustee will maintain the funds and make periodic disbursements to the children as the trustee considers appropriate for their care, protection, health, education, maintenance, and support, taking into account their accustomed manner of living.

-If you select the relevant option, then this section also specifies the age that each child will stop receiving payments.
+If applicable, this section also specifies the age that each child will stop receiving payments.
 In this case, the child will receive the rest of his or her equal share upon reaching the specified age.
-If you do not select this option, then the children will continue to receive payments until the trust fund is completely diminished.
+If this is not required, then the children will continue to receive payments until the trust fund is completely diminished.

 If a child dies before receiving his or her full share, then that child’s share will go to his or her living descendants; if no descendants exist, then the share will go to the grantors’ living descendants.